joergkrause/svogv/projects/svogv/README.md

 }
 ~~~

-Now the forms part.
+### Using in Forms

 The form needs to be aware of the decorators.
-Hence there is a service that creates an advanced `FormGroup` instance.
+Hence, there is a service that creates an advanced `FormGroup` instance.
 It's called `FormValidatorService`.
+Internally it's using Angular's *ReactiveFormsModule*, so this is a dependency.

 In a component's code it looks like this: